cdowdy/boltbetterthumbs/README.md

 # Bolt BetterThumbs Extension

 A bolt extension that uses [Glide](http://glide.thephpleague.com/) for thumbnails.
 With this extension you get responsive images (using img and srcset) by default and the ability to load a polyfill to support older browsers that don't recognize responsive images.
 No extra work needed on your end with exception of setting your thumbnail widths.

+You can see usage examples at my site located here: https://corydowdy.com/demo/bolt-betterthumbs

 ### Documentation
 This extension also comes bundled with documentation.
 While Logged into your bolt installation visit [/bolt/extend/betterthumbs/docs](/bolt/betterthumbs/docs) to view it.